 The Waterlily House is the hottest and most humid environment at Kew.
 In summer the pond is home to giant waterlilies, lotus and other exotic plants.
-Find it next to the Palm House.
+Currently closed for winter, reopening in spring 2018.

 This small, square glasshouse was designed specifically to showcase the giant Amazon waterlily (Victoria amazonica).
 It was completed in 1852 and is now a listed building.

 The Waterlily House is a tropical habitat displaying many colourful waterlilies, ferns, papyrus and hanging gourds.